Nithish3108/valunerability_scan/README.md

 # valunerability_scan

-scan for weakness in a system
+!tool use:openvas

+note:
+  the solution for the valunerability are in the pdf the scanned machine is virtual machine